CCRI-Cyberknights/stemday_2025_takehome/challenges/14_SubdomainSweep/README.md

 🌐 Challenge 14: Subdomain Sweep
 =================================

-The Liber8 network relies on multiple subdomains for internal operations.
+The CryptKeeper network relies on multiple subdomains for internal operations.
 You’ve intercepted DNS data revealing **five subdomains**, each hosting a web page that displays a “flag.”
 But only ONE of these flags is authentic — the others are clever decoys.

 🎯 **Your Mission:**